Upcoming September 2014 Events

-Every Thursday evening from 6:45 – 7:15 in the Loft we hold a gathering for Centering Prayer.
-We begin with a brief introduction, then enjoy 20 minutes of silence as we invite and consent to the presence of God among us.
+Every Thursday evening from 6:45 – 7:15 in room 127, there will be a gathering for Centering Prayer.
+We begin with a brief introduction to the practice, then enjoy 20 minutes of silence as we invite and consent to the presence of God among us.
 It’s a terrific way to pay attention to one’s spiritual life.
 Why not give it a try?

 Join us for Worship every Sunday